ilsochrist/App-Orgs-Hooks/README.md

 <img src="https://user-images.githubusercontent.com/9091491/131163034-18cc72ba-8405-4676-a755-a6280d505fd1.gif" width="300" />

-## ✔️ Techniques and technologies used
+## ✔️ Techniques and technologies used in the project

 - `Use React Native CLI`
 - `Use Android Emulator`